josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 This is true, but I think we probably _should_ have similar rules for the web.
 We're arguably just as capable of ruining people's lives with our work; our craft probably _should_ be similarly regulated.

 Regardless, though: take a different, less stringent job title, if you like.
 Yoga instructor, say.
-Personal trainer; handyman; math tutor; babysitter, even.
+Personal trainer; handyman; math tutor; babysitter; dog walker, even.
 Take your pick.

-No matter what job we're talking about, if you have the title, people will very reasonably expect you to bring more to the table than accepting whatever an LLM says.
+No matter what job we're talking about, if you take on the title, people will very reasonably expect you to bring more to the table than accepting whatever an LLM says.

-The first question we should ask such a person is: how do you _know_ the LLM is right?
+A person with a title should know when an LLM is lying.

 </SideNote>